H-1B Worker

-The H-1B visa program allows U.S. employers to hire highly skilled temporary workers.
-The job offered to an H-1B worker must be a professional position that requires at least a bachelor's degree, or the equivalent, in the field of specialization.
+An H-1B visa allows an employer to hire a nonimmigrant foreign worker to temporarily work in the U.S. in a specialty occupation or as a fashion model of distinguished merit and ability.
+The job offered to an H-1B worker must be a professional position that requires at least a bachelor's degree, or the equivalent, and the application of specialized knowledge.
 Many high-tech companies, such as Microsoft, IBM, Apple, Pfizer, as well as academic institutions, have utilized this program to bring in talented foreign professionals under H-1B status to help maintain their leadership in technology, science and business.

 An H1B worker is authorized to work for the sponsoring employer for three years, with an option to extend for another three years.
 They may change jobs, with the approval of a new H1B petition, but the six-year limit is not extended.
 After the H1 expires, the foreign worker must leave and remain outside the U.S. for at least one year before being eligible for another H1 again.
 However, an H1B employee with a pending labor certification or immigration petition may qualify for an extension beyond the six year limitation.